Elijbet/Gif_Theatre/README.md

 - access the API key via the process.env object
 - restart the server
 - [vue docs](https://cli.vuejs.org/guide/mode-and-env.html#using-env-variables-in-client-side-code)

+### DEPLOY TO HEROKU

+- heroku login
+- heroku create gif-theatre-react-app
+- git commit last changes
+- heroku git:remote -a gif-theatre-react-app

+> If a yarn.lock file is detected in the root of the project, yarn is used for installing dependencies and running scripts.
+Otherwise, npm is used.
+If you have yarn.lock checked into your project, but still want to use npm to build on Heroku, just add yarn.lock to your .slugignore file.

+- git push heroku master
+- heroku open

 ### To Run locally